01 of 13

 The Troubled Life of Vincent Van Gogh

 Although the Dutch painter was only 37 when he died of an apparent suicide, during that time he lived in 24 cities across 10 countries.
-Van Gogh's work, like this self-portait in the Art Institute museum indicates, was mostly in the art field, he was also a teacher and a minister.
+Van Gogh's work, like this self-portrait in the Art Institute museum indicates, was mostly in the art field, he was also a teacher and a minister.
 He was always looking for a place and profession to belong to.Continue to 7 of 13 below.

 07 of 13

-About The Bedroom Paintings
+About the Bedroom Paintings

 “The Bedroom” actually includes three paintings Van Gogh did of the same bedroom.
 This is the final painting hanging at the Art Institute in Chicago.
-Subtle differences can be seen in each one which illustrate the change in Van Gogh over the first month he lived here.Continue to 8 of 13 below.
+Subtle differences can be seen in each one which illustrates the change in Van Gogh over the first month he lived here.Continue to 8 of 13 below.

 08 of 13

 Also included in the special Van Gogh exhibition at the Art Institute are paintings done by the artist during his time at Aries.
 Van Gogh stayed there after a breakdown in 1888, during which he cut off his left ear.
 This painting in the museum was done after that troubling time.Continue to 9 of 13 below.

 Before his death, Vincent Van Gogh also spent time at Saint-Remy Hospital.
 The Art Institute pictures painted during that period give a glimpse into his darker time.Continue to 10 of 13 below.